bitrise-io/devcenter/_articles/en/builds/bitrise-checks-on-github-checks.md

 There can be three different check statuses:

-* Successful check.
+* Success.
-* Failed check.
+* Failed.
-* Action needed check (in the case of manual pull request approval).
+* Action required (in the case of manual pull request approval).

 ## Installing Bitrise Checks